 Make it easy for yourself!

 Think about your space and your needs during each makeup application.
-No matter where your makeup studio is located, make sure you have everything you could possibly need while still remaining organized!
+No matter where your makeup studio is located, ensure you have everything you could possibly need while still remaining organized!
 Building a well-stocked, prepared studio saves time and lets you concentrate on the makeup.